French mother sauces: Current use

-The original French editions of Le guide culinaire did not include Hollandaise as a grande sauce, but separately described mayonnaise—a cold emulsion of egg yolk with oil and vinegar—as a mother sauce for cold sauces; this was not included in the English edition.

 History

-The concept of mother sauces predated Escoffier's classification by at least 50 years; in 1844, the French magazine Revue de Paris reported: "Oui ne savez-vous pas que la grande espagnole est une sauce-mère, dont toutes les autres préparations, telles que réductions, fonds de cuisson, jus, veloutés, essences, coulis, ne sont, à proprement parler, que des dérivés?" ("Don’t you know that the grand sauce Espagnole is a mother sauce, of which all the other preparations, such as reductions, stocks, jus, veloutés, essences, and coulis, are, strictly speaking, only derivatives?")
+In 1833, Marie-Antoine Carême described four grandes sauces (great sauces).
+In 1844, the French magazine Revue de Paris reported:

-Different classifications of French sauces into mother and daughter sauces have been proposed by different chefs, varying in number and selection.
+Different groups of mother and daughter sauces have been proposed by different chefs, varying in number and selection.

-Classification by Marie Antoine Carême (1833)
+Classification by Marie-Antoine Carême (1833)

-In 1833, Marie Antoine Carême published a classification of French sauces in his reference cookbook L’art de la cuisine française au XIXe siècle ("The Art of French Cuisine in the 19th Century").
-Instead of mother sauces, he called them Grandes et Petites sauces ("great and small sauces").
+In 1833, Marie-Antoine Carême published a classification of French sauces in his reference cookbook L’art de la cuisine française au XIXe siècle ("The Art of French Cuisine in the 19th Century").
+He called them Grandes et Petites sauces ("great and small sauces").

 In this cookbook, Carême defined a sauce classification and listed four grandes sauces: